drew-anello/costanza--api/README.md

 # The Costanza API

-### George Costanza's best Quotes
+### George and Frank Costanza's best Quotes

-Welcome to the Costanza API, This API allows you to see George's best quotes by episode and season.
+Welcome to the Costanza API, This API allows you to see George and Frank's best quotes by episode and season.